COMP1151/comp1151-design-quiz/README.md

 Consider the game Tetris playable here: [https://tetris.com/play-tetris](https://tetris.com/play-tetris).

 Spend some time playing this game and familiarising yourself with how it works, before answering the following questions.
 (Note: there are many versions and clones of Tetris.
-These questions specifically relate to the linked version above.)
+These questions specifically relate to the version linked above.)

 1. In detail, describe the core mechanics that define the movement of a single block, including how it responds to player input. \[4 marks\]
 2. What goals does the game set for the player (explicitly or implicitly) to motivate play? \[2 marks\]
-3. What is the dramatic arc of the game?
+3. What is the overall dramatic arc of the game?
 Identify two ways in which this is created. \[4 marks\]
 4. In this version of Tetris, the play space is 10 blocks wide and 20 blocks tall.

     In 2-3 sentences, discuss how the experience of the game would change if: